James-Zeyu-Li/ConcurrencyTesting/ README.md

+# Concurrency Test for IO concurrency and consumer producer Model

 ### Concurrency testing plan

 1. Test the total running time between each type of action with the same amount of Tasks